rackrick/MoonWatch/docs/GettingStarted.md

 #### General
 - Wifi Network: The SSID / Name of your network
-- Wifi Password: Your password comes here
+- Wifi Password: Your password goes here
 - Display Type: For future use to select the installed display.

 #### Printers